course-details-portlet

 Knowledge and competence

-The topic shall give the students in-depth understanding of the state of art, challenges and opportunities of smart water systems.
-They shall understand the principles of data driven methods and evolutionary optimization that underpin most of the "intelligence" behind smart water systems as well as the basics of the opportunities and challenges afforded by new ubiquitous sensing and remote-control technologies.
+The topic shall give the students in-depth understanding of the state of art, challenges and opportunities of smart urban water systems.
+They shall understand the principles of data driven methods and evolutionary optimization that underpin most of the "intelligence" behind smart urban water systems as well as the basics of the opportunities and challenges afforded by new ubiquitous sensing and remote-control technologies.

 Skills

-The students shall be able to use data driven approaches and probabilistic optimization tools to solve relevant problems in water management in the context of smart water systems.
+The students shall be able to use data driven approaches and probabilistic optimization tools to solve relevant problems in water management in the context of smart urban water systems.

 General competence

-Students will develop a systems viewpoint to smart water and its link to emerging AI technologies and enhance their ability to critically evaluate problems and solutions in the context of smart water systems.
+Students will develop a systems viewpoint to smart urban water and its link to emerging AI technologies and enhance their ability to critically evaluate problems and solutions in the context of smart water systems.

 Learning methods and activities